skillpub/collaboration/docs/features.md

 ### Sending files from the script to Chat App as attachments

-We added to the print function the ability to output files as an attachment.
+We've empowered the `print` function with the ability to output files as an attachment.
 Here is the example - *skills/patents.py*

 ```python
 from urllib.request import urlopen